-- The AP GUI version doesn't have a menu bar below the tab bar; it has a series of tabs like a notebook, instead.
+- 1. The AP GUI version doesn't have a menu bar below the tab bar; it has a series of tabs like a notebook, instead.
 Like the Web Browser interface, however, the makeup of the tabbed notebook changes depending on the items selected on the main Tab Bar and in the Sidebar. - 2.
 In addition to Filter, there are also buttons for Scan and Array Mode at the bottom of the Sidebar.
 These functions are discussed in Chapter 6, Port Access. - 3.
 There is a hidden Control Panel at the upper or lower center of the screen that becomes visible when you mouse over it.
 (The default is at the upper center of the screen.)

-- 4. There is an additional icon at the extreme right of the page: icon to close the GUI Main Page and go to the display of the last selected port. - 5.
-The GUI can be navigated via the keyboard as shown in the table, below:
+4. There is an additional icon at the extreme right of the page: icon to close the GUI Main Page and go to the display of the last selected port.

 Keys Action

 Ctrl + P Opens the Port Access page.

 Ctrl + U Opens the User Management page.

 Ctrl + D Opens the Device Management page.

 Ctrl + L Opens the Log page.

-Ctrl + M Opens the Maintenance page.
+Ctrl + M M Opens the Maintenance page.

 Ctrl + A Opens the Download page.

 F1 To see About information

 F2 To edit the port name of the selected port.

 F4 Selects the Sidebar (left) panel.

 F5 Selects the main (right) panel

 F7 Closes the GUI.

 F8 To log out.